 How Mio deals with scheduled Microsoft Teams messages

-Now that you can schedule Teams messages, many Mio customers have asked how our app will help in a cross-platform communication scenario.
+Now that you can schedule Teams messages, many Mio customers have asked how we will help in a cross-platform communication scenario.

-For example, what happens when you schedule a Teams message that needs to reach a user on Slack, Webex, or Zoom (who has the Mio app installed)?
+For example, what happens when you schedule a Teams message that needs to reach a user on Slack, Webex, or Zoom Chat (who has Mio installed)?

 Our API works by fulfilling requests from your Teams account to team members using other collaboration platforms.

-This means that when you schedule a cross-platform message to someone else through a universal channel, Mio will still deliver the message at the appropriate time.
+This means that when you schedule a cross-platform message to someone else, Mio will still deliver the message at the appropriate time.